josh-W42/Taskshare-frontend/README.md

 # User Stories:

-## Authenication:
+## Authentication:

   * Every person that wants to access a workspace needs to be signed in and "invited" to it by reaching a specific route by browser.

   * However, if the user wants to demo the site, I'll make a demo workspace.

-  A non-authenitcated user can:
+  A non-authentication user can:

   - Demo TaskShare in the demo workspace.
   - Sign up for an account.
   - Log in to their account.

-  An authenicated user can:
+  An authenticated user can:

   - Logout of their account.
   - Edit their account information.